Abdülbaki Gölpınarlı

-Abdülbaki Gölpınarlı (1900—1982) was a Turkish literary historian of Azerbaijani descent, known for his works on Sufism, Divan literature and Iranian literature.
-He was a translator and educator, "an outstanding interpreter of Sufism, especially the Mawlaviyya and Bektashiyya schools", as well as "one of the greatest scholars of Turkish Sufism".
+Abdülbaki Gölpınarlı (12 January 1900 – 25 August 1982) was a Turkish literary historian, translator, and educator of Azerbaijani descent, known for his works on Iranian literature and Sufism.
+Considered "one of the greatest scholars of Turkish Sufism", Gölpınarlı was a prominent interpreter of various tariqas—particularly the Mawlaviyya and Bektashiyya orders.

 Early life and education

 Gölpınarlı was born Mustafa İzzet Bâkî in Istanbul on 12 January 1900, and he died in Istanbul 25 August 1982.
 His father, journalist Ahmed Agah Efendi, was a follower of the Mevlevi Order who worked as an Ottoman civil servant in Rusjuk, Bulgaria, then moved to Istanbul during the Russo-Turkish War of 1877–78.
 His mother was Aliye Şöhret Hanım.
 His family was from Gence, Azerbaijan.

 After his father's death he worked in bookshop in İstanbul Vezneciler and as a teacher and administrator in Menbâ-i İrfân İptidiari School in Alaca district of Çorum.
 In 1922 he returned to Istanbul, where he completed his last year in the MFA.
 He graduated from Istanbul University, Faculty of Literature, Department of Turkish Language and Literature, under the supervision of Köprülüzade Mehmet Fuat Bey.
 His 1930 thesis was titled Melâmilik and Melâmiler.